oanaOM/auction-house/README.md

 Auction House
 ===========================================

-Instructions

-Please see instructions.txt file to full description
+Please see full description in instructions.txt file

 ===========================================